ffrhnaa7/ffrhnaa7/README.md

 <!--Intro start-->
-- 👩‍🎓 A confused junior student from **Malaysia** studying in South Korea
+- 👩‍🎓 A confused senior student from **Malaysia** studying in South Korea

-- 📚 I’m currently learning **Network, Systems, UXUI, Design**
+- 📚 I’m currently learning **Network, Systems, Cloud, DB, UXUI, Design**

 - ☁️ I've keen interest in cloud computing.
-So,I'm also learning **AWS**
+So,I'm also learning **AWS, Google Cloud**

 - 💬 Ask me about **how it feel's studying CSE in a 3rd language**